Anshu3301/Colour-Picker/README.md

 # Colour-Picker
-Colour picker &amp; set body background according to it!
+Colour picker &amp; set body background according to it !